lyaegel88/Lukes-VoiceFoundry-Project/README.md

-The second block creates a role under the policy AWSLambdaBasicExecutionRole and also creates an inline policy to all access to the DynamoDB for reading/writing.
+The second block creates a role under the policy AWSLambdaBasicExecutionRole and also creates an inline policy to all access to DynamoDB for reading/writing.

 The last block creates a lambda function with the solution and assigns the newly created role to it.

-The template can be uploaded through CloudFormation and leaving all the default selections in place.
+The template can be uploaded through CloudFormation.
+Leave all the default selections in place.

 **NOTE:** The solution does not contain the web app additions.